Millennium Development Goals: Progress

-Progress

 Progress towards reaching the goals has been uneven across countries.
 Brazil achieved many of the goals, while others, such as Benin, are not on track to realize any.
 The major successful countries include China (whose poverty population declined from 452 million to 278 million) and India.
 The World Bank estimated that MDG 1A (halving the proportion of people living on less than $1 a day) was achieved in 2008 mainly due to the results from these two countries and East Asia.

 In the early 1990s Nepal was one of the world's poorest countries and remains South Asia's poorest country.
 Doubling health spending and concentrating on its poorest areas halved maternal mortality between 1998 and 2006.
 Its Multidimensional Poverty Index has seen the largest decreases of any tracked country.
 Bangladesh has made some of the greatest improvements in infant and maternal mortality ever seen, despite modest income growth.

-Between 1990 and 2010 the population living on less than $1.25 a day in developing countries halved to 21%, or 1.2 billion people, achieving MDG1A before the target date, although the biggest decline was in China, which took no notice of the goal.
-However, the child mortality and maternal mortality are down by less than half.
-Sanitation and education targets will also be missed.
+Success factors

+Scholars identified six factors that have "enabled or hindered MDG implementation" for particular countries: These include path dependencies ("whether the MDGs are in line with the historical political orientation and tradition of a country"), government ownership of the MDGs, pressure from NGOs, availability of financial resources, "administrative capacity and level of economic development", and "support from international or bilateral donors".
+The researchers found China successful in achieving the MDGs due to its strong administration, economic growth, and effective national strategies, which were well aligned with the MDGs.